Six Families Chain of Alliance Belt

 Belt of the three Rivers and Towns

-This belt tells the story of the three main rivers traveled by our People, these being the Meherrin River, New River, and the Kanawah River and of three main villages of the Meherrin People these being Kauwitzihocken (Cowinchahawkon), Maharineck (Menderink), and Unote (Unę́·ʔneh).
+This belt tells the story of the three rivers traveled by our People, these being the Meherrin River, New River, and the Kanawah River and of three main villages of the Meherrin People these being Kauwitzihocken (Cowinchahawkon), Maharineck (Menderink), and Unote (Unę́·ʔneh).

 The mark of Chief Harehannah Belt